armory/docs-cdaas/content/en/canary-analysis/create-canary-queries.md

 ---
 title: Construct Retrospective Analysis Queries for Canary Analysis
 linktitle: Construct Queries
-weight: 1
+weight: 5
 description: >
   Learn how to construct retrospective analysis queries that you can then use for your canary strategy.
-categories: ["Integrations", "Features", "Guides"]
+categories: ["Canary Analysis", "Features", "Guides"]
 tags: ["Deploy Strategy", "Canary", "Retrospective Analysis"]
 ---